Rannden-SHA/EnumeRannden/README.md

 - **Download Tools**: New section for downloading tools like Socat, Chisel, Ligolo, WinPEAS, and LinPEAS in various versions.
 - **Added to the Path**: The first time the script is executed, it will set up a symlink allowing future executions from anywhere by typing **enumerannden**.
 - **Generate a PDF Report**: Now it generates a .txt report and a .pdf report (More aesthetic)
+- **Active Directory Tools**: Enumerate Active Directory
+- **Post-Explotation**:Manage a reverse shell and enter preset commands for different outputs
+- **Port Knocking**: Method of externally opening ports on a firewall by generating a connection attempt on a set of prespecified closed ports
+- **Brute Forece Attack**: Hydra
+- **Subdomain Scanner**: On Web Tools Submenu
+- **Create a custom password dictionary**: through a previous questionnaire.
+- **Fixed some bugs**

 ## Installation